front/smspay-woocommerce/readme.txt

 = How do I know the exact payout amount? =
 See the report in admin.smspay.io

+= Can I use SMSpay in my country? =
+SMSpay is currently available for payments in Norwegian Kroner (NOK)

 == Screenshots ==

 1. SMSpay payment option in frontend